rexrainbow/phaser3-rex-notes/docs/docs/markedeventsheet.md

 ```

 - `commandExecutor` : Command executor of [actions](markedeventsheet.md#custom-command).
+    - This plugin provides a built-in [command executor](markedeventsheet.md#command-executor).
 - `parallel` :
     - `false` : Test condition then execute event sheet one by one.
 Default behavior.
     - `true` : Test all condition of event sheets then execute event sheets one by one.